Community Analysis

 Overview of NMBAQC

 A national scheme for benthic community AQC was initiated in 1994, focussing upon biological determinands relating to the UK National Marine Monitoring Programme (NMMP), namely taxonomy, specimen enumeration, biomass determination and sediment particle size analysis.
 Whilst initially aimed at addressing problems within laboratories contributing to the NMMP, other marine laboratories/contractors, recognising the value of such a scheme, have also joined.
-Current membership stands at 22, comprising UK Government agency laboratories and some contractors.
-The annual programme is flexible and agreed by the NMBAQC Committee each year.
+The NMMP became CSEMP (Clean Seas Environmental Monitoring Programme) in 2006.

+Targets of achievement have been set for many of the exercises.
 This allows objective scrutiny of achievement and 'flagging' of the data (e.g. excellent, good, acceptable, poor, fail), primarily for those labs participating in the NMMP.
 Clearly the value of participation is not in just in passing or failing but in improving taxonomic skills and laboratory techniques.
+Participation in the scheme must be seen as a good source of external quality control, the NMBAQC programme is not an accreditation scheme.

 Participants receive interim reports after completion of each component and a summary annual report.
 Participation is by fee payment for all or selected components of the scheme.